Gazania rigida

 Gazania rigida, the "Karoo Gazania", is a species of flower native to the Western Cape and Northern Cape Provinces of South Africa.

 Description

 The flowers vary in colour from yellow to reddish-orange, often with brown-to-black patches at the petal bases.
 They are born on long, setose scapes.

-The involucre is hairy (setose), obtusely bell-shaped (campanulate) and 8-10mm wide.
+The involucre is usually hairy (setose), obtusely bell-shaped (campanulate) and 8-10mm wide.
 In addition to a few irregularly-placed, ciliate parietal bracts, the involucre also has at its apex two or three rows of terminal bracts.